 A few Glossary terms are so widely used in ISPMs or in other documents relating to the work of the Commission that it is useful to include their well-known abbreviations in the Glossary (e.g. IPPC, NPPO, PRA).
-However, the present set of abbreviations is considered sufficient and it is not intended to add further abbreviations of this kind to the Glossary.
+However, the present set of abbreviations is considered sufficient.
 In general, the use of other abbreviations is not considered to add clarity to ISPMs, and their introduction is discouraged.
 Exceptionally, if a complex term is repeatedly used within an ISPM, it may be appropriate to use an abbreviation within the text of the ISPM concerned.